 Experienced Adoption Attorneys Supporting Clients Through Agency And DCS Adoption In Tennessee

-For many reasons, the State of Tennessee serves as guardian to hundreds of children who need the love and security of their own families and many couples decide to turn to adoption to build families.
+For many reasons, the State of Tennessee serves as guardian to hundreds of children who need the love and security of their own families.
 When thinking about adopting a child to expand their families, some couples may not be aware that there are many children available for adoption in Tennessee, especially older children, sibling groups, and those with special needs.
 (You can view photos of Tennessee’s waiting kids on the DCS website and find out more about what it takes to bring them home.)
 Children who are waiting to be adopted may also be in the guardianship of a private licensed child-placing agency, or adoption agency.

 The trusted adoption attorneys at the law firm of Shepherd & Long, PC are ready to guide prospective adoptive parents through the entire process of adopting a child in need of a stable home.